vaibhavgit9210/OnlineJudgeV2/README.md

    - Optionally, you can run the client and server separately by navigating to their respective directories and executing `npm start` in each.

 6. **Accessing OnlineJudgeV2**:
    - Once everything is up and running, your local instance of OnlineJudgeV2 should be accessible.
-The client will typically run on `http://localhost:3000`, and the server will run on `http://localhost:5000`.
+The client will typically run on `http://localhost:3000`, and the server will run on `http://localhost:8080`.

 ### Troubleshooting

 - If you encounter any issues during the setup, ensure all the environment variables are correctly set and that Docker is running properly.
-- For any dependency-related issues, try removing the `node_modules` folder in the client and server directories, and run `npm install` again. gi
+- For any dependency-related issues, try removing the `node_modules` folder in the client and server directories, and run `npm install` again.

-## Support and Contact

-For any assistance or inquiries, feel free to connect with me on [LinkedIn](https://linkedin.com/in/ahnafhasan144).